Sovereigns: France considers debt management changes

 AFT has discussed ways to improve risk management with various government departments, including the defence ministry.
 As a big fuel buyer, the ministry is exposed to oil price risk.
 The government also makes payments to some international organizations in dollars, so euro-dollar FX risk is relevant.

 The budget bill proposes giving AFT a role analogous to that of a corporate treasurer.
 Each ministry or department will choose its hedging strategies, then mandate AFT to execute them.
 AFT has proposed that the French government create a segregated account where its hedging deals are registered.
-This would allow parliament and the French court of auditors to review AFTs activities.
-It would also make collateral management easier.
+This would allow parliament and the French court of auditors to review AFT’s activities.